compGeom-s23/compGeom-s23.github.io/Projects/P6-VisGraph.md

-Shortest paths in 2D have the very nice and convenient property that they are straight lines, and they have to go through the vertices of the obstacles.
+Shortest paths in 2D have the very nice and convenient property that they are straight lines, and they have to go through the vertices of the obstacles (a path that takes you to a point interior to an edge and then continues to a vertex is not shortest).
 This basically means that any shortest path will be contained in the VG.
 Once the visibility graph (VG) is computed, the shortest paths from start to end can be computed for e.g. using Dijkstra's algorithm.